aswab007/Netflix-Clone/README.md

 # 🎬 Netflix Homepage Clone

-This is a **fully static clone** of the iconic Netflix homepage — built from scratch using **only HTML and CSS**.
+This is a **static clone** of the iconic Netflix homepage — built from scratch using **only HTML and CSS**.
 The project is a creative front-end exercise that brings together visual aesthetics, layout precision, and modern CSS styling, all in one.
 The layout mimics Netflix’s official landing page closely, giving that familiar cinematic vibe.

-> ⚠️ Note: It’s **not responsive yet**, but don’t worry — that’s the next mission!

 ---